vijaybirru/documentation/_build/html/_sources/fast_start/index.rst.txt

 Overview
 --------

-We will be doing the following using and Ubuntu Role.
-Don't worry if Linux or Ubuntu isn't your thing, you wont even need to login to linux to get this working.
+We will be doing the following using an Ubuntu Role.
+Don't worry if Linux or Ubuntu isn't your thing, you wont even need to login to Linux to get this working.

 * Create a Farm
 * Add a Farm Role